vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 while it would be good to get a better handle on what it is and what triggers it to be higher uder some conditions (so as to reduce my discomfort), I am not currently worried about its broader effects.

+This elevation in discomfort seems to have subsided in about 48 hours, by the evening of 2024-10-28.